CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/03-foundry-sdk.md

-# Create a generative AI chat app
+# Create a Generative AI Chat App

+### Estimated Duration: 45 Minutes

+## Lab overview

+In this lab, you will create a generative AI chat application by using the OpenAI SDK and the Responses API with a model deployed in a Microsoft Foundry project.
+You will create and configure a Microsoft Foundry project, deploy a generative AI model, and retrieve the Azure OpenAI endpoint required for application connectivity.
+You will then develop a Python-based chat application that interacts with the deployed model by using both the ChatCompletions and Responses APIs.
+Finally, you will enhance the application by implementing conversation tracking, streaming responses, and asynchronous processing to create a more responsive and context-aware chat experience.

+## Lab objectives

+In this exercise, you will perform:

+* Task 1: Create a Microsoft Foundry project
+* Task 2: Deploy a model
+* Task 3: Get the Azure OpenAI endpoint
+* Task 4: Get the application files from GitHub
+* Task 5: Prepare the application configuration
+* Task 6: Use the ChatCompletions API to chat with the model
-In this exercise, you use the OpenAI SDK and the Responses API to create a chat app that connects to a model deployed in a Microsoft Foundry project.
+* Task 7: Use the Responses API to chat with the model

-This exercise takes approximately **45** minutes.

-> **Note**: Some of the technologies used in this exercise are in preview or in active development.
-You may experience some unexpected behavior, warnings, or errors.
+* Task 8: Add conversation tracking
+* Task 9: Implement streaming responses
+* Task 10: Use the asynchronous API

-## Task 1: Create a Microsoft Foundry project
+### Task 1: Create a Microsoft Foundry project

 In this task, you'll create a Microsoft Foundry project, configure the required Azure resources, and obtain the project endpoint needed for application development.